Private building certifiers

 - certificates and information relied on to decide the application.

 It is important to lodge documents within legislated timeframes to make sure they are available for current and future property owners.
+Approved building plans lodged with us from July 2018 will be made freely available online.
+Other documents lodged are not published.

 You can access building forms on the Department of Housing and Public Works website.